Tyrant review: “Pilot”

 There were some surprising plot developments I liked as well.
 Barry’s son Sammy is gay, and it’s refreshing to see this knowledge not treated like a huge revelation; it’s just part of who he is.
 Angels in America‘s Justin Kirk (I know he was on Weeds too, but he’ll always be Prior Walter to me) shows up and does nice work as John Tucker, an Al Fayeed apologist working at the American embassy.
 But I think my favorite plot point of the pilot episod was the death of Khaled Al Fayeed, hours after his grandson’s wedding.
 With a show called Tyrant, you expect Khaled to be the tyrant, right?
 Well, it looks like it’s going to be Jamal, but he drives his Lambo off a mountain side while forcing a woman to perform oral sex on him.

-READ: Tyrant review: "Meet the New Boss"
+READ: Tyrant review: "Sins of the Father"

 So that’s as awful a segue as I can ask for to lead me to my next point, and why I have some reservations about Tyrant.
 Jamal Al Fayeed is an interesting character, but he was shown acting as a sexual predator no less than THREE times.
 For crying out loud, the man took his daughter in law’s virginity AT HER WEDDING, and I’m not sure why.
 Jamal isn’t right in the head, sure, and is more than a little drunk on power, but Tyrant really overdid it with the rape.
 It loses all meaning when it’s used as no more than a narrative crutch, and brother, when rape loses meaning, we all lose, especially the victims.
 Furthermore, Jamal’s woman-beating tendencies are a little stereotypical.